Consensys/doc.teku/docs/HowTo/Troubleshoot/Troubleshooting.md

 If Teku fails to start with an `Unexpected error when trying to lock a keystore file` error, this could be because the directory containing the keystores is not writable by Teku.

-Teku uses a lockfile mechanism for the keystores to prevent two validator clients using the same keystores at the same time.
+Teku uses a file locking mechanism for the keystores to prevent two validator clients using the same keystores at the same time.

 To resolve this issue, try the one of the following: